Local Limits of Small World Networks: Local Limit of WS Model: Proof of Theorem

 \end{lemma}

-At a high level, we will use the Second Moment Method to formally prove the convergence.
-In particular, we will first show that the expectation of the left-hand side in \eqref{main-conv-ws} converges to $\mu_r((\overline{G},o) = \overline{H}_*)$ and then show that its variance goes to $0$ with $n$ formalized in the next two Lemmas.
+At a high level, we will first show that the expectation of the left-hand side in \eqref{main-conv-ws} converges to $\mu_r((\overline{G},o) = \overline{H}_*)$ and then show that its variance goes to $0$ with $n$.
+This is formalized in the next two Lemmas.

-\begin{lemma}[First Moment: Watts-Strogatz Model] Fix any $r>0$ and $H_*$, and define $\overline{H_*}, (\overline{G_n}, o_n)$, $(\overline{G}, o), \mu_n$ and $\mu$ as in Lemma \ref{main-lemma-ws}.
+\begin{lemma}[First Moment: Watts-Strogatz Model] Fix any $r>0$ and $H_*$, and define $\overline{H_*}, (\overline{G_n}, o_n)$, $(\overline{G}, o), \mu_n$ and $\mu$ as in Lemma~\ref{main-lemma-ws}.
 Then,

 \end{lemma}